rsg169/insight_project/README.md

 ## How to install and get it up and running

-This tool was tested on a computing cluster comprised of Elastic Compute Cloud (EC2) instances.
+The tool was tested on a computing cluster comprised of Elastic Compute Cloud (EC2) instances.
 Development utilized Python (v3.5.2) and execution required Apache Hadoop (v2.7.6) and Apache Spark
 (v2.4.0).
 To start, clone the repository on the master node of your cluster, and type `python3 start.py` in the created directory.
 Copy the master node Public DNS (IPv4) to your clipboard to respond to the prompt.